 Bonne Fête des Mères or Happy Mother’s Day

-Mother’s Day or La Fête des Mères in France is celebrated the last Sunday of May or on May 30th unless it falls on Pentecost Day and in that case it will be moved to the first Sunday in June.
-Mother’s Day is a day to honor all mothers and maternal bonds, including non biological mothers, originally this day was created by Napoléon Bonaparte to recognize mothers of large families.
-In the U.S Mother’s Day is celebrated on the second Sunday in May.
-This holiday was created by Anna Jarvis in 1908 and it became a national U.S holiday in 1914.
+Mother’s Day or La Fête des Mères in France is celebrated on the last Sunday of May or on May 30th unless it falls on Pentecost Day and in that case, it will be moved to the first Sunday in June.
+Mother’s Day is a day to honor all mothers and maternal bonds, including non-biological mothers, originally this day was created by Napoléon Bonaparte to recognize mothers of large families.
+In the U.S. Mother’s Day is celebrated on the second Sunday in May.
+This holiday was created by Anna Jarvis in 1908 and it became a national U.S. holiday in 1914.

 Il y a plus de fleurs